Egyptian walking tree onions

 Saffron

 Details The bright crimson stigma called threads, are collected and dried for use as a seasoning as well as adding colour to dishes.
-Contains 30 near full sized corms plus a few extra smaller corms Hit the watch tab that way you will be sent an email informing bulbs are now available, which is normally mid summer.
-Due to a poor growing season remaining stock will be left in the ground till 2014
+Contains 30 near full sized corms plus a few extra smaller corms.
+Hit the watch tab that way you will be sent an email informing bulbs are now available, which is normally mid summer.
+Due to a poor growing season remaining stock will be left in the ground till 2025

 Botanical name Crocus sativus

-Grower name Richard-Paul
+Grower name Richard Paul Watson

 Price per packet $35.50